kuitang/climin/README.md

 climin
 ------
+KT fork 4 May 2015: Minor syntactical changes to work with Python 3.

 climin is a Python package for optimization, heavily biased to machine learning scenarios distributed under the BSD 3-clause license.
 It works on top of numpy